 What is included ?

 Qawra Point is one of the best places to visit in Qawra when it comes to water sports.
-On the tip of St Paul’s Bay, this Blue Flag award winning shingle beach offers everything from water-skiing to jet skiing, snorkelling to scuba-diving, and plenty more in between.
+On the tip of St. Paul’s Bay, this Blue Flag award winning shingle beach offers everything from water-skiing and snorkelling to scuba diving, and plenty more in between.
 There are sun loungers for hire if you’d rather watch all the fun at sea from the safety of dry land.
 Just 8km from Qawra is Mellieha Bay, Malta’s largest sandy beach.
-It’s a popular spot with families, with calm waters that are perfect for paddling in.
+It’s a popular spot for families, with calm waters that are perfect for paddling in.

 Qawra makes a great base if you’d like to go and explore more of Malta.
 In the town, you’ll find plenty of day trips to romantic spots like Mellieha’s charming old town.
 For one of the best things to do near Qawra, catch the bus to the capital city of Valletta.
 It’s a beautiful medieval city of narrow, cobbled streets and grand baroque churches.
 If you fancy a romantic day of relaxation, then take a trip to the spas in Sliema, just 12km from Qawra.
 The serene islands of Gozo and Comino make a great day out, and are easily reached by boat.